Euro zone bond yields fall as economic outlook darkens

 By Harry Robertson

-LONDON, June 26 (Reuters) - Euro zone bond yields fell on Monday as weak German survey data added to doubts about the health of the euro zone economy, after surveys late last week showed faltering business growth and services activity for the bloc.
+LONDON, June 26 (Reuters) - Euro zone bond yields fell on Monday as weak German survey data added to doubts about the health of the bloc's economy after surveys late last week showed faltering business growth and services activity in the region.

-"Sentiment in the German economy has clouded over noticeably," Ifo's president Clemens Fuest said.
+"Sentiment in the German economy has clouded over noticeably," Ifo president Clemens Fuest said.

 The German 10-year yield fell 13 bps on Friday after survey data caused concerns about the health of the euro zone economy.
 Yields move inversely to prices.